Open-Wine-Components/umu-database/README.md

 # umu database

-This repository contains the data and tools needed to provide seamless protonfixes integration for games of diffferent stores.
+This repository contains the data and tools needed to provide seamless protonfixes integration for games from different stores.
-Historically, Proton fixes have targeted Steam games only but umu makes it possible to use Proton for all existing Windows games.
+Historically, [protonfixes](https://github.com/Open-Wine-Components/umu-protonfixes) have targeted Steam games only but [umu](https://github.com/Open-Wine-Components/umu-launcher) makes it possible to use Proton for all existing Windows games.

 We collect data for games that do require fixes for every store they are available on.
 This data is stored in a spreadsheet which is regularly imported in a database accessible online at https://umu.openwinecomponents.org

 Game launchers such as Lutris and Heroic can then query the database to match a given protonfix with games of different stores.
-Those launchers can provide a store name and the internal codename on that store to get the matching umu id and game title.
+Those launchers can provide a store name and the internal codename on that store to get the matching umu ID and game title.

 This database is by no means a complete database of every game released on Windows.
 We focus on games that requires fixes in Proton.
 Games that run out of the box have no need be added to the database.
 If you want a more extensive database of games you can use the Lutris API.

-## Current available database endpoints (results are in JSON format):
+## Current available database endpoints

 List ALL entries: